maximrouf/RegionCapture/README.md

 	5. You can switch from "Game" to the "Scene" window in PlayMode only after the marker is found.

 Available methods:

-	Region_Capture.RecalculateRegionSize();		//  Call it - if the marker has changed

-	RenderTextureCamera.RecalculateTextureSize();	//  Call it - if the marker or size of renderTexture has changed

 	RenderTextureCamera.MakeScreen();		//  Call it - if you want to save RegionTexture to localStorage